-(a) A flat contribution of [25%], that is pro-rata based on the amount of an institution's liabilities excluding own funds and covered deposits, with respect to the total liabilities, excluding own funds and covered deposits, of all the institutions authorised in the territories of the participating Member States; and (b)A risk adjusted contribution of [75%].
-For this purpose, based on the criteria set out in Article 94(7) of Directive [..] and on the criteria for systemic risk as set out by the Basel Committee on Banking Supervision's frameworks on Systemically Important Banks, each institution shall be attributed to a specific risk bucket.
-The attribution to each bucket should take into consideration the national or cross-border nature of each institution.
-Moreover, the institutions that are deemed important to the stability of the financial system or economy of more Member States or of the Union, according to Article 94(7)(g) of Directive [..], shall not be placed in the lowest risk buckets.
+(a) A flat contribution, that is pro-rata based on the amount of an institution's liabilities excluding own funds and covered deposits, with respect to the total liabilities, excluding own funds and covered deposits, of all the institutions authorised in the territories of the participating Member States; and

+(b) A risk adjusted contribution.
+For this purpose, based on the criteria set out in Article 94(7) of Directive, each institution shall be attributed to a specific risk category.
+The attribution should take into consideration the [...] nature of the activities of each institution.
+Moreover, the institutions that are deemed important to the stability of the financial system or economy of more Member States or of the Union, according to Article 94(7)(g) of Directive, shall not be placed in the lowest risk categories.